Fossilized4/Mechazilla-KSP/README.md

 - Take the "Mechazilla" folder out of the "GameData" which is in the downloaded zip and place it in the "GameData" folder which is in your KSP directory.

-	OR:

-- Replace the "GameData" folder in your KSP directory with the "GameData" folder in the downloaded zip.

 IF YOU WANT THE REAL SCALE ARMS:

 - Open 'Fossil Industries / Mechazilla / Patches' and delete "StockSize.cfg".